 Downton Home Industries was founded in l90l by Mrs Plumtree and Mrs Robinson,under the patronage of the Countess of Radnor, primarily to organise local lacemakers and other craft workers info a more professional unit.
 It is not known exactly when lace making started in Downton, but it continued as an ‘industry’ until 1966, although by then it had moved back into the cottages.
 The Salisbury and South Wiltshire Museum has an excellent display of Downton lace.

 Although several examples of artisan thatched cottages have been demolished over the past century, a number of listed buildings and other properties of interest remain in this part of the Borough.
 On the northern side of the first green, between the Old Granary and Moulds Bridge are the following:

 79 The Borough (Hurdles) was formerly the Free and Easy public house and a grocer’s shop.
-The Cottage Loaf baker’s shop was formerly occupied by Ernest Street’s ironmongers, grocers and provisions shop and the Halifax Building Society.
+The Barber Shop (previously the Cottage Loaf baker’s shop) was formerly occupied by Ernest Street’s ironmongers, grocers and provisions shop and the Halifax Building Society.
 The Free and Easy, along with the George and Dragon was possibly closed as a result of the activities of a Temperance Society (see Plaque 8).